sudosoul/gemini-deviation-alert/README.md

 **As far as further improvments**, I'm sure I could think endlessly on this subject.
 At the very least, I would include tests for any production code.
-But I think tests are most valuable when they are writting *during* development, not after.
+But I think tests are most valuable when they are written *during* development, not after.
 When tests are written after development, most of the time those tests will never fail because they are written around the existing code.
-Whereas when tests are written during development, it results in cleaner, better organized, and more pure (SRP) code.
+Whereas when tests are written during development, it results in cleaner, better organized, and more pure (SRP) code with a better depth of coverage, as the code is written around the tests.

 If I was sticking with NodeJS, additionally I would use the `express` framework for the HTTP Server, and potentially implement Worker Threads for increased performance.
 At that point though, I'd rather just write it all in Go or Rust.

+The code itself `server.mjs` also has some comments with `TODO`s.

 **As far as additional features**, I'm sure I could *also* think endlessly on this subject.
 But one thing I definitely did realize, is that no two trading pairs are the same.
 So I think there